fcesco/Churn-Prediction/README.md

 Data is stored in a postgres database and in .csv files.
 In the database there are 2 tables, one includes users and the other streams information.
 In the .csv files there are information called stream impressions which include actions of users while watching a video.
 In the end, they provided me also a directed graph stored in a .csv file with the information of the Streamago's social network.

 ### <a name="pipeline"></a> What is Churn?
-Generally speaking, churn is a user of a service which left the service for a given time period.
+Generally speaking, churn is a user which left the service for a given time period.
 In this case churn was defined following the suggestion of the analytics team of Streamago: a person that do not use the app for 7-14 days.

 ### <a name="pipeline"></a> Pipeline
 Below, it is represented the pipeline of my study.